oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 [@!I-D.ietf-oauth-selective-disclosure-jwt].

 Verifiable Credential (VC):
-:  An Issuer-signed assertion with claims about a Subject.
+:  An assertion with claims about a Subject that is cryptographically secured by an Issuer (usually by a digital signature).

 SD-JWT-based Verifiable Credential (SD-JWT VC):
 : A Verifiable Credential encoded using the format defined in